gauravsaxena1997/mantra-wayfinding/README.md

 -   `{weather}`: The atmospheric conditions. (e.g., "calm," "rainy," "overcast," "sunny")
 -   `{people}`: Describes the presence of humans.
 Faces must never be identifiable. (e.g., "none," "a single person out of focus in the background")

+**Strict Rules for Readability**:
+-   The model is instructed to render the placement surface as **flat, well-lit, and mostly front-facing**.
+-   A crucial constraint is that the surface **must not be angled more than 45 degrees** relative to the camera, preventing extreme perspectives that make text hard to read.
-**Strict Rule**: The model is instructed to return this background image with the designated surface left **BLANK**, ready for the text composition step.
+-   The model must return this background image with the designated surface left **BLANK**, ready for the text composition step.

 ---